seunboy1/Income-predictor/README.md

     ```bash
         aws s3 cp census_income/adult.data s3://census-income-oluwaseun/census+income/
     ```
-6. Set up the crawler and select the `census+income` as the source
+6. Set up the crawler
+   1. select the `census+income` as the source
+   2. Create Iamrole with access to s3 and glue
+   3. Create table to store the data
+   4. Run crawler
+   5. Then confrim all these have been create successfully

     ![crawler](./images/crawler.png)

-7. Define a new table schema using AWS Athena that will be registered back into the catalogue
+7. Define a new table schema where the transformed data will be stored into using AWS Athena.
+This will be registered back into the data catalogue

     ![schema](./images/schema.png)

 8. Confirm the table has been created in AWS data catalogue

     ![table](./images/table.png)

 9. Create an Iam Role which will allows access to S3, CloudWatchLogs, and Glue services `AWSGlueServiceRole`

     ![iamrole](./images/iamrole.png)
 10. Set up ETL job
 11.